Machine-learning recovery of foreground wedge-removed 21-cm light cones for high-$z$ galaxy mapping: U-Net Recovery

 One should note that the prominent sawtooth structure apparent in Figure \ref{fig:lightcone_rec_stats} arises due to the effects of binarizing light-cone slices that are generated by interpolating between successive coeval-boxes within the \texttt{21cmFAST} light-cone generation algorithm.
 This structure is therefore not an artefact of the U-Net recovery, but rather a product of the binarization filter necessary to compute the recovery statistics.

 One important takeaway from Figures \ref{fig:lightcone_rec_stats} and \ref{fig:norm_CrossCorr_lightcones} is that the network's recovery performance over the approximate light-cone datasets is consistent with the "true" light-cone datasets.
-This indicates that we have sufficiently captured the characteristics of the standard \texttt{21cmFAST} light-cone when constructing light-cones from coeval-boxes with very coarse redshift spacings.
+This indicates that we have reasonably captured some of the more salient characteristics of the standard \texttt{21cmFAST} light-cone when constructing light-cones from coeval-boxes with very coarse redshift spacings.

-In summary, we have demonstrated that our U-Net provides an overall improvement in the reconstruction of foreground-wedge removed coeval-boxes relative to the network presented in GH21.
-As a notable advancement, we have successfully extended the U-Net's capability to process light-cones, which incorporate the redshift evolution that will be implicit in real observations.
-Further, we have demonstrated that the U-Net's recovery \textit{is} robust to instrumental limitations and noise without a significant drop-off in performance.
+In summary, we have demonstrated that our U-Net can successfully reconstruct foreground wedge-removed coeval boxes across a wide range of redshifts.
+As a notable advancement to GH21, we have extended the U-Net's capability to process light-cones, which incorporate the redshift evolution that will be implicit in real observations.
+Further, we have demonstrated that the U-Net's recovery is still reliable when instrumental limitations and noise are accounted for.